 Our latest books available to buy now

-Wordsmithery publishes a fabulous array of plays, poetry collections and our literary journal Confluence.
+Wordsmithery publishes a boutique array of plays, poetry collections and our literary journal Confluence.

 Galloping horses, out August 2020